Epic Games plans to drop $100 million on Fortnite tournaments during the 2018-2019 esports season

 Your next "Victory Royale" could make you a millionaire.

-Fortnite's player-vs-player-style already makes it a prime candidate for esports tournaments.
+Fortnite's player-versus-player style already makes it a prime candidate for esports tournaments.
 By adding a little incentive (aka millions and millions of dollars), Epic Games is pushing Fortnite to become a huge game for competitive play.

 Epic Games said it will announce more details about competitive structures and eligible platforms in the weeks ahead.